Skip to content

 # Create the expanded model from the IOD modules and module models

-iod_model = self._create_expanded_model(iodmodules_model, module_models)
+expanded_iod_model = self._create_expanded_model(iod_model, module_models)

 if json_file_name:

-iod_json_file_path = os.path.join(
+iod_json_file_path = self._get_model_cache_path(

 )